sagemathinc/cocalc-doc/source/account/purchases.rst

 ==================================

 .. figure:: img/settings/subscr-select.png
-     :width: 80%
+     :width: 90%
      :align: center
+     :alt: purchases tab when there are no active subscriptions

-     *order form displays if no subscriptions are active*
+     order form displays if no subscriptions are active

 .. figure:: img/settings/subscr-display.png
-     :width: 80%
+     :width: 90%
      :align: center
+     :alt: purchases tab when there are active subscriptions

-     *active subscriptions, if present, are displayed*
+     active subscriptions, if present, are displayed

 .. index:: Account Tab; payment methods
 .. _payment-methods: